IreneSophia/EMBA_FAB/README.md

 * use : TRUE if answer was correct, reaction time not an outlier for this participant (IQR method) and cue presentation duration was within one refresh rate of the monitor
 * cue : whether the target appeared at the previous location of the face or object
 * target : whether the target appeared on the left or right side
+* ASRS_total : outcome of the ASRS questionnaire
+* RAADS_total : outcome of the RADS-R questionnaire

 `df.sac`